-Anna Kirkland is an adjunct professor at the University of Michigan Law School and the Kim Lane Scheppele Collegiate Professor of Women’s and Gender Studies in the College of Literature, Science, and the Arts (LSA).
+Anna Kirkland is the Kim Lane Scheppele Collegiate Professor of Women’s and Gender Studies at the College of Literature, Science, and the Arts at the University of Michigan.
+She is a professor of law through a courtesy appointment at the University of Michigan Law School.

 Kirkland is a sociolegal scholar working on the relationships between health, law, and rights in the contemporary US.
 Her recently published work (funded by the National Science Foundation) is about the implementation and politics of Section 1557, the nondiscrimination clause of the Affordable Care Act, with a focus on rights protections for gender identity and insurance coverage and access.
-Her book manuscript, Health Care Civil Rights: How Discrimination Law Fails Patients, examines civil rights protections from discrimination in the American health care system and in health care interactions with a focus on gender identity discrimination.
+Her latest book, Health Care Civil Rights: How Discrimination Law Fails Patients (University of California Press, 2025), examines civil rights protections from discrimination in the American health care system and in health care interactions with a focus on gender identity discrimination.
+It is available free and open access.

 She is a co-PI with Gary Harper of the School of Public Health on a five-year R25 training grant from the National Institute of Mental Health and the Office of Behavioral and Social Science Research, which funds Student Opportunities for AIDS/HIV Research.
 She is a member of the University’s Institute for Healthcare Policy and Innovation and served as a committee member for the National Academies of Science, Medicine, and Engineering panel that produced Sexual Harassment of Women: Climate, Culture, and Consequences in Academic Sciences, Engineering, and Medicine (National Academies Press, June 2018).